 The Company assesses all information available, including on a forward-looking basis, the expected credit losses associated with its assets carried at amortized cost.
-In the year ended December 31, 2022, the Company recorded a \$nil loss (2021 - \$1,775) on the impairment of certain amounts receivable.
+During the years ended December 31, 2024 and 2023, the Company did not recognize any impairment of financial assets.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021 b) Financial instruments (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023 (Expressed in Canadian Dollars)

+b) Financial instruments (continued)